Karuturirs/karuturirs.com/README.md

 </h1>

-As I see my professional growth and learning are not being captured dynamically as I need at one place.
-So this website is a place where I can build things and update content more dynamic.
+A personal website for my professional growth and learning to be captured at one place.
+This is being buildd with Gatsby, React frameworks.

 ## Thesis: